-I am an award winning novelist, cultural critic and translator, most recently honored by being appointed the 2016 Scholar-in-Residence at the Center for Critical Race Studies at the University of Houston-Downtown.
-Among other awards, I am the recipient of the Excellence in Teaching Award from the College of Languages, Literatures and Linguistics at the University of Hawai‘i, where I am Professor of English and Director of Creative Writing.
+I am a novelist, cultural critic and translator.
+Most recently, I was honored by a Fulbright-Nehru Award (2017-2018) and was appointed the 2016 Scholar-in-Residence at the Center for Critical Race Studies at the University of Houston-Downtown.
+Among other honors, I am the recipient of the Excellence in Teaching Award from the College of Languages, Literatures and Linguistics at the University of Hawai‘i, where I am Professor of English.

 I am the author of three novels, two volumes of criticism, and a collection of poems.
-GHOST IN THE TAMARIND is forthcoming from University of Hawai’i Press in 2017.
+GHOST IN THE TAMARIND has just been published by University of Hawai’i Press.
 It is an inter-caste love story set against the background of anti-caste movements in India.
-My most recent novel is No End to the Journey, published by Steerforth Press (2005).
+A previous novel, No End to the Journey, was published by Steerforth Press in 2005.
 Set in a village in South India and drawing on the ancient East Indian epic the Ramayana, it tells the story of Gopalakrishnan and his difficult relationship to his son.
 The Indian Express noted that “it packs a punch.”
 A Spanish translation appeared from Belacqua (Barcelona) in 2009.
 A Map of Where I Live (1997), my first novel, intertwines a story of love and political intrigue set in Madras with the memoir of an Indian historian who discovers that Lilliput (as in Jonathan Swift’s Gulliver’s Travels) really exists.
 Shashi Tharoor called the novel “highly original, compelling, and vivid,” and World Literature Today described it as “a minor masterpiece.”

 I have published shorter pieces in a wide variety of scholarly and general interest periodicals in India and the US.
-My scholarly articles, poems, reviews, and literary essays have appeared in such journals as Cultural Critique, Tin House, Massachusetts Review, Outlook, The Hindu, Pioneer, Village Voice, The Nation, and PMLA.
+My scholarly articles, poems, reviews, and literary essays have appeared in such journals as Comparative Literature, Cultural Critique, Tin House, Massachusetts Review, Outlook, The Hindu, Pioneer, Village Voice, The Nation, and PMLA.
 I am also the translator of the full-length Tamil play Water!, published in 2001 in India by Seagull Press and in the US by Asian Theatre Journal.
-This translation was performed in India in November 2012 by the Madras Players–look under Reviews and Media Notices for relevant links.
+This translation was performed in India in 2012 and again 2015 by the Madras Players–look under Reviews and Media Notices for relevant links.

 What else might I say here about myself?
 I was born in India and came to the US in 1987, earning a Ph.D. in English from the University of Texas at Austin in 1993.
 At the University of Hawai’i at Manoa I teach contemporary literatures of the world (a term I much prefer to World Literature), translation and creative writing.
 I have read my fiction and lectured on literary topics widely in the US, Europe, Africa and India, including on radio.
 Contemporary Authors and a sourcebook entitled Asian-American Novelists have bio-critical essays on me.
 I was Convener of the XVI Annual Conference of the Forum on Contemporary Theory in 2013.
 I co-founded SAMAR (South Asian Magazine for Action and Reflection) in 1992 and was a member of its Editorial and Media Collectives for about ten years.